AlexKolch/CombineAuth/README.md

 Completed tasks:
 1. Implemented login screen
 2. Implemented data validation
+3. Applied a mask when entering a phone number
-3. Made the screen on SwiftUI
+4. Made the screen on SwiftUI

  ---
  Used in a project: